Goat Housing – why it is required?

 These type of sheds needed low investment for the beginners. this sheds should be clean 2-3 times in a day to maintain hygiene environment for the goat.

-These type of sheds particularly important in high rainfall and flooded area.
+These type of goat housing design particularly important in high rainfall and flooded area.

 These type of shed remain clean and hygiene because manure of goat go down from the floor and shed remain dry every time & the nature of the goats don’t like wet floor so these type of shed is goat friendly.